-- 1. See that water-inlet and outlet connections are attached properly.
+1. See that water-inlet and outlet connections are attached properly.
 The water inlet shutoff valves for the water tank and condenser should be open.
-The water level in the water pan should be at a height where the make-up water float valve will be closed when the machine is idle. - 2.
-See that the cutter motor gear reducer is lubricated (see Section 7 "Lubrication" Cutter gear reducer (5R) for instructions). - 3.
-See that compressor crankcase oil level is at proper height of 1/4 to 1/2 of the sight glass.
+The water level in the water pan should be at a height where the make-up water float valve will be closed when the machine is idle.
+2. See that the cutter motor gear reducer is lubricated (see Section 7 "lubrication of the cutter gearbox (5R)" for instructions).
+3. See that compressor crankcase oil level is at proper height of 1/4 to 1/2 of the sight glass.

-NOTE

-All valves are tagged with instructions.
+NOTE All valves are tagged with instructions.
 NOTE